cagta/dark-blog/_pages/rss.md

 ---
-title: RSS
+title: rss
-description: "How the RSS feeds on this site work"
+description: "how the RSS feeds on this site work"
 og-type: website
 permalink: /rss
 ---